Online Lesson Policy

 - You must not record or take photos of teachers or students during video conferencing sessions, and you must not share lessons publicly.

 - If you can’t make the “live” session you need to report your absence ahead of the scheduled session and explain why.

-- Be aware that, like with all Office 365 applications, anything posted on Teams can be accessed by the college.
+- Be aware that, like with all Microsoft 365 applications, anything posted on Teams can be accessed by the college.
 You should not share personal information or make personal comments about other people.

 - If you do not follow these simple rules which have been designed to keep you safe online, you may be subject to a disciplinary hearing as you would in normal times.